|Understanding of contamination (20% of overall score)||4|

 |Land release outputs and Article 4 compliance (20% of overall score)||5|

-Chad should introduce national standards specifc to CMR survey and clearance.
+- Chad should introduce national standards specific to CMR survey and clearance.

 - Chad’s Ministry of Economy and Planning should develop a resource mobilisation strategy for the mine action sector.